Code-Institute-Submissions/breathe-MS2/README.md

 ---
 ### Acknowledgements
 I would like to thank:
-- my brother Gregory for his patience in answering my JavaScript related questions.
+- My brother Gregory for his patience in answering my JavaScript related questions.
-- I would also like to thank my mentor Rohit Sharma for his guidance throughout this project.
+- My mentor Rohit Sharma for his guidance throughout this project.
 - My peers in various Slack channels for always getting back to me quickly with questions or feedback.

 ---